succulentxb/openEDX/README.md

    ```
 2. Use make to check out the correct branch
    `make dev.checkout`
-3. Clone the Open edX service repoisitories
+3. Clone the Open edX service repositories
    `make dev.clone`
    Use the command will clone several repos into `~/openEDX` directory
+   > You may encounter the following problem when cloning repositories
+   > <pre> error: RPC failed; curl 18 transfer closed with outstanding read data remaining
+   >  fatal: The remote end hung up unexpectedly
+   >  fatal: early EOF
+   >  fatal: index-pack failed </pre>